 How long do dental veneers last?

 With proper care and attention, composite resin veneers usually last around 4-8 years, and will need regular maintenance because they can lose their shine and may chip.
-Porcelain veneers are far more durable, last 12-15 years, and rarely need any maintenance.
+Porcelain veneers are far more durable, may last 12-15 years with good oral care, and rarely need any maintenance.